HewlettPackard/shs-libfabric/man/fi_cxi.7.md

     where reserved resources may be insufficient to prevent starvation of software request list match entries.
 Default is 0, disabled.

+*FI_CXI_HYBRID_POSTED_RECV_PREEMPTIVE*
+:   When in hybrid mode, this variable can be used to enable preemptive
+    transitions to software matching when the number of posted receives exceeds the user requested RX size attribute.
+This is useful for applications where they may not know the exact number of posted receives and they are expereincing application termination due to event queue overflow.
+Default is 0, disabled.

+*FI_CXI_HYBRID_UNEXPECTED_MSG_PREEMPTIVE*
+:   When in hybrid mode, this variable can be used to enable preemptive
+    transitions to software matching when the number of hardware unexpected messages exceeds the user requested RX size attribute.
+This is useful for applications where they may not know the exact number of posted receives and they are expereincing application termination due to event queue overflow.
+Default is 0, disabled.

 *FI_CXI_REQ_BUF_SIZE*
 :   Size of request buffers.
 Increasing the request buffer size allows for more
     unmatched messages to be sent into a single request buffer.
 The default